 The ad campaign setup consists of 3 steps: Campaign details, Ad Set details, and Ad details.

 First, you need to choose the objective of your campaign.
 This tells Facebook algorithms which goal you want to aim for.
-For job postings, it is wise to choose either Reach or Traffic.
+For job postings, it is wise to choose Reach, Traffic, or Conversions.

 - Reach means that your goal is to reach as many people as possible.